tehtbl/my-sorted-stars/STARS_by_lang.md

 - [mattes/rotating-proxy](https://github.com/mattes/rotating-proxy) - Rotating TOR proxy with Docker
 - [ttscoff/bunch](https://github.com/ttscoff/bunch) - Documentation repository for Bunch.app
 - [cloudposse-archives/copyright-header](https://github.com/cloudposse-archives/copyright-header) - © Copyright Header is a utility to manipulate software licenses on source code.
-- [huginn/huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
-Your agents are standing by!
 - [dependabot/dependabot-core](https://github.com/dependabot/dependabot-core) - 🤖 Dependabot's core logic for creating update PR's.
 - [dependabot/dependabot-script](https://github.com/dependabot/dependabot-script) - A simple script that demonstrates how to use Dependabot Core
 - [theunraveler/taskwarrior-web](https://github.com/theunraveler/taskwarrior-web) - A web interface for the Taskwarrior todo application.
 Because being a neckbeard is only fun sometimes.